Lethal contamination at Norton Air Force Base in San Bernardino, California threatens human health 35 years after the base closed.

 Arguably, the most lethal contamination left behind by the Air Force are Per- and Poly Fluoroalkyl Substances, or PFAS, used in the foam during firefighting exercises.

-See the FINAL SITE INSPECTION REPORT FOR AQUEOUS FILM FORMING FOAM AREAS AT FORMER NORTON AIR FORCE BASE, August 2018.
 The site inspection was performed by Aerostar SES, LLC for the Air Force Civil Engineer Center.
 The inspection set out to determine the concentrations of PFOA, PFOS, or the sum of both in groundwater and soil.
 The inspection was also charged with identifying potential human health drinking water pathways, and if necessary, mitigate impacts to drinking water.

 The groundwater under the former base was found to be contaminated with PFOS at levels of 18.8 parts per trillion.
 Harvard scientists say 1 ppt is potentially dangerous.
 The samples were taken from deep below the ground – 229.48 to 249.4 feet below ground surface.
 The discovery of these carcinogens 249.4 feet down suggests how far the chemicals have leached into the deeper aquifers since their presumed first use in 1970.
 The “forever chemicals” have flushed into the earth at the rate of 5 feet per year.